stupidmankind/BYpassDoc/docs/source/commands/closewindow.rst

 ----------

 **Window Name**
-	Select the window that you want to close
+	Select the window that you want to close.